-- 1. The value presented represents the Maximum Residual Disinfectant Level (MDRL).
-MDRL's are not currently regulated but in the future they will be enforceable in the same manner as MCLs. - Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
-Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - 3.
-This level represents the highest Locational Running Annual Average (LRAA) calculated from the data collected. - 4.
-The next round of sampling for radioactive contaminants is scheduled for year 2022. - 5.
-The level presented represents the 90th percentile of the 60 sites tested.
+8. This level represents the highest Locational Running Annual Average (LRAA) calculated from the data collected.

+^{9.} The levels presented represent the 90th percentile of the first round of testing (60 locations) and second round of testing (60 locations).
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.
-In this case, 60 samples were collected twice at your water system and the 90th percentile value for lead was the 54th sample was (13.4 and 8.2 ug/l respective).
-The table reveals that the action level for lead exceeded the action level of 15 ug/l at 8 sites of 120 sites.
-Infants and children who drink water containing lead in excess of the actional level could experience delays in their physical or mental development.
+In this case, in the first round of 60 samples, the 90th percentile was the 54th sample at 5.8 ug/L for January through June 2020.
+In the second round of 60 samples, the 90th percentile value for lead was the 54th sample at 410.0 ug/L for July through December 2020.
+The table reveals that the action level for lead exceeded the action level of 15 ug/L at 7 sites total during 2020.
+The AL for copper of 1300 ug/L was exceeded at two sites tested during 2020.
+Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.
 Infants and young children are typically more vulnerable to lead in drinking water than the general population.
 It is possible that lead levels at your home may be higher than other homes in the community as a result of materials used in your home's plumbing.
-If you are concerned about elevated lead levels in your home's water, you may wish to have your
+If you are concerned about elevated lead levels in your home's water, you may wish to have your water tested and you should flush your tap for 30 seconds to 2 minutes before using your tap water.
+Additional information regarding lead in drinking water is available from the Safe Drinking Water Hotline (1-800-426-4791).